eltrompetero/simple_sessile/README.md

 $ conda env create -f forests/forests.yml
 $ conda activate forests
 $ mkdir cache
+$ mkdir plotting
 ```
 This will create and activate the appropriate Anaconda environment named forests.
-Please
+This
-note that this environment is optimized for an AMD processor and an Intel-based machine
+environment is optimized for an AMD processor and an Intel-based machine may require a
-may require a different set of compiled packages.
+different set of compiled packages.

 ## Reproduction